Bhwalee/LinearModel/MVP.md

 By looking at the pairplot for the movie data, I could analyze how some factors can predict a movie's sucess measured by worldwide total gross.
 To explore the relationships, I could start compare movie budget vs domestic gross.

-Each pairplot shows the relationship; While the budget may be the important factor in driving film revenus, there many other factors to consider.
+Each pairplot shows the relationship; While the budget may be the important factor in driving the revenue, there are many other factors to consider.
 ![Unknown](https://user-images.githubusercontent.com/86501110/135171302-fb47a082-0362-451a-bb57-7f4d06ae9eee.png)